RaminMikayilov/javascript-30/01 - JavaScript Drum Kit/README.md

 - Click on the drum pads to play the corresponding drum sound.
 - Press the keyboard keys displayed on each drum pad to play the corresponding drum sound.

+## Technologies Used
+This project was created using the following technologies:

+- HTML
+- CSS
+- JavaScript